Western culture: Post-Industrial era

 Tendencies that have come to define modern Western societies include the concept of political pluralism, individualism, prominent subcultures or countercultures (such as New Age movements) and increasing cultural syncretism resulting from globalization and immigration.
 Western culture has been heavily influenced by the Renaissance, the Ages of Discovery and Enlightenment and the Industrial and Scientific Revolutions.

-In the 20th century, Christianity declined in influence in many Western countries, mostly in the European Union where some member states have experienced falling church attendance and membership in recent years, and also elsewhere.
-Secularism (separating religion from politics and science) increased.
+In the 20th century, Christianity declined in influence in many Western countries, mostly in the European Union where most member states have experienced falling church attendance and membership.
+Secularism, the separation of religion from politics and science increased.
 Christianity remains the dominant religion in the Western world, where 70% are Christians.

 The West went through a series of great cultural and social changes between 1945 and 1980.
-The emergent mass media (film, radio, television and recorded music) created a global culture that could ignore national frontiers.
+Mass media including film, radio, television and recorded music created a global culture that could ignore national frontiers.
 Literacy became almost universal, encouraging the growth of books, magazines and newspapers.
 The influence of cinema and radio remained, while televisions became near essentials in every home.

-By the mid-20th century, Western culture was exported worldwide, and the development and growth of international transport and telecommunication (such as transatlantic cable and the radiotelephone) played a decisive role in modern globalization.
-The West has contributed a great many technological, political, philosophical, artistic and religious aspects to modern international culture: having been a crucible of Catholicism, Protestantism, democracy, industrialisation; the first major civilisation to seek to abolish slavery during the 19th century, and the first to put to use such technologies as steam, electric and nuclear power.
-The West invented cinema, television, the personal computer, the Internet and video games; developed sports such as soccer, cricket, golf, tennis, rugby, basketball, and volleyball; and transported humans to an astronomical object for the first time with the 1969 Apollo 11 Moon Landing.
+By the mid-20th century, Western culture was exported worldwide, and the development and growth of international transport and telecommunication such as the transatlantic cable and radiotelephone played a decisive role in modern globalization.
+The West has contributed to Catholicism, Protestantism, democracy, industrialisation, and is the first major civilization to seek to abolish slavery during the 19th century.

+In the late 20th and early 21st centuries, the definition of the Western Culture solidified around institutional membership in the European Union and NATO, which serve as the primary geopolitical and security anchors of Western identity.
+For Central European nations, the fall of the Iron Curtain in 1989 represented a "return to Europe," reclaiming a historical identity rooted in Latin Christendom and Enlightenment values that had been suppressed during 42 years of Cold War.
+Historians like Samuel Huntington classify Russia as the "core state" of a distinct Orthodox civilization, separated from the West by a centuries-old cultural "fault line".
+Some scholars trace Russia's autocratic tradition to the Mongol conquest, which isolated Muscovy from Europe for centuries and ingrained a model of absolute, centralized power and collective submission that never existed in the West.

+Contemporary consensus defines Western culture not just by geography, but by a commitment to liberal democratic governance, the rule of law, and collective security.
+Participation in these international organizations is widely viewed as the definitive marker of a state's alignment with Western values, emphasizing a shared responsibility for stability and human rights.